Grow Healthy Aquarium Plants With This

 - Water temperature too low

-In order to figure out exactly what is causing your plants to die might be a case of trial and error.
+To figure out exactly what is causing your plants to die might be a case of trial and error.

 It may mean changing one factor to see if it affects plant growth.
 If one thing doesn’t work, you may need to try another until you can find the right combination.